 Museo Paleocristiano: (left) early Vth century relief portraying St. Peter (left) and St. Paul (right); (right) statues of the two saints in the same order at Ponte S. Angelo in Rome

 In addition to mosaics the museum houses a number of reliefs and funerary inscriptions of the IVth-VIth centuries.
-Of particular interest is a relief portraying St. Peter and St. Paul because it shows that the traditional iconography of the two saints was already fixed at that time: St. Paul was portrayed as slightly bald with a long beard, whereas St. Peter had the hair and beard of a famous Roman bust said to be the portrait of Hannibal (it opens in another window).
+Of particular interest is a relief portraying St. Peter and St. Paul because it shows that the traditional iconography of the two saints was already fixed at that time: St. Paul was portrayed as slightly bald with a long beard, whereas St. Peter has a full head of hair and a short square beard.

 Museo Paleocristiano: inscriptions on gravestones

 A large Christian necropolis was found near Monastero della Beligna.
 The inscriptions on its gravestones include some small carvings and overall they are very similar to those found in Rome.
-The dead were often portrayed in the act of praying with their palms upwards (see a page on Eritrean Christians praying in this way in Rome).
+The dead were often portrayed in the act of praying with their palms upwards.
 In a less common carving a young girl was portrayed while she was baptized by a saint.
 The inscription said Innocenti sp(irit)o quem elegit Dom(inu)s pausat in pace (Innocent soul, you were chosen by the Lord, rest in peace).

 Roman Aquileia - Main Monuments